 Prepared in advance, this written document tells others what you want done regarding your health care if you get too sick to make decisions yourself.

-See Questions and Answers on Health Care Directives, Minnesota Department of Health, Compliance Monitoring, for more detailed information:
+See Questions and Answers on Health Care Directives, Minnesota Department of Health, Health Regulation Division, for more detailed information:

 - An explanation of health care directives

 - Why you should consider having this document